The 7-Step Pennystocking Framework: Key Takeaways

 How long do you hold a supernova?
 That depends on a lot of things.
-Is the big move happening in one day, three days?
+Is the big move happening in one day?
+Or is it over multiple days?
 How many days has the stock been green?
-You must consider many factors.
+You have to consider many factors.

 Remember, supernovas can flip on a dime.

 You know the old adage … What goes up must come down.